 Bikes are treasured possessions for a lot of people and a downright necessity for a bunch of others.
 Whether they are beach cruisers, downhill mountain bikes, fixies, or road bikes.

 They each serve a purpose that enriches people’s lives.
-Some are more a utility and are depended upon as means of transportation.
+Some are more a utility and are depended upon as a means of transportation.
 Others bring joy as a way to spend time with friends and family or get exercise.

 Regardless, these bikes need to be protected and kept secure.
 One option for keeping your bike secure is a cable lock.

-Bike thefts by the Numbers
+Bike Thefts by the Numbers

 Bike thefts have been an issue and in recent years, they have gotten worse.